Sezen Aksu: 1975–1983: Early life and career beginnings

 Sezen Aksu released her first single, Haydi Şansım/Gel Bana in 1975 under the name of "Sezen Seley".
 However, she remained undiscovered until her 1976 single Olmaz Olsun/Vurdumduymaz reached number one in the Turkish charts.
 In 1976, Sezen Aksu won the "Promising Female Artist of the Year" award.
-Her first album was 1978's Serçe, which earned her a famous nickname, first penned by a Turkish journalist.
+Her first album was 1977's Allahaısmarladık, released as a 33's and named after her previous single Allahaısmarladık/Kaç Yıl Geçti Aradan, contains her previous singles as well as a few additional pieces like Uzun Lafın Kısası and Gözlerindeki Bulut.

 Aksu finally decided to represent Turkey at the Eurovision Song Contest in the mid-70s.
 However, even though she competed in the national finals for the competition three times, with Küçük Bir Aşk Masalı (A Little Love Tale) as a duet with Özdemir Erdoğan, "Heyamola" which was performed as a trio with Coşkun Demir and Ali Kocatepe, and 1945 which was a solo performance, she did not get the chance to represent Turkey abroad.
 It was to be left to her pupil, Sertab Erener, to win the Eurovision and realise Aksu's dream to push her musical vision further into Europe.